Oberon00/cpptutorial/proc/types-and-vars.rst

 floating point which is why in the above example program writing ``8 / 3.0`` was enough (but ``8.0 / 3.0`` would also work, of course).

-The last line demonstrates that you can use arbitrary complex expressions that may contain multiple operators (including unary ``-``, i.e. negation) and parenthesis.
+The last line demonstrates that you can use arbitrarily complex expressions that may contain multiple operators (including unary ``-``, i.e. negation) and parenthesis.
 They are evaluated like you probably know from school: ``+`` and ``-`` are computed after ``*`` and ``/``, the contents of parentheses are